What to do if your pet has sore or itchy skin

 As with all pet ailments, you can do your research online, but the only way to truly get to the bottom of what’s causing your pet’s skin issue is by visiting your local vet.
-By booking an appointment with Knutsford Vets we’ll be able to cast our expert eye over the problem before completing a range of tests that will help you diagnose the cause.
+By referring a pet through Knutsford Vets an expert will be able to cast their eye over the problem before completing a range of tests that will help you diagnose the cause.

 Dermatology advice from your local vets

 We’ve put together this resource to help you understand the types of issue that your pet may be experiencing.
 Use the contents below, or contact Knutsford Veterinary Surgery to get to the root of the problem and receive the treatment or advice to manage the condition.

 Click on the section that is most relevant to navigate to that part on the page.